 • Continue to decrease the cost of goods sold/services, by consolidating GHG’s pharmacy and hospital purchases of pharmaceuticals and medical disposables

-• Enhance the retail margin by launching private label and contract manufacturing initiatives, increasing the number of loyalty programme users and expanding sales to hospitals
+• Enhance the retail margin by launching private label initiatives, increasing the number of loyalty programme users and expanding sales to hospitals

 In the medical insurance business GHG’s aim is to:

-• Improve Group synergies by seeking to retain more than 50% of medical insurance claims costs within the Group (currently 23%)
+• Improve synergies by seeking to retain the number of claims of more than 70% (currently 59.1%)